Distributed cognition: Research

-Theory
+In 2024, Latvian professor Igor Val Danilov proposed a new era in research on distributed cognition by introducing the Mother-Fetus Neurocognitive Model.
+It explains how the mother's body properties shape fetal cognition.

+Origin

 In ontogenesis, the first act of the mental representation distribution succeeds in the mother-child dyad that constitutes in the child the tools to think and perceive the world.
 Based on evidence in hyperscanning research and psychophysiological research studies, Research Professor Igor Val Danilov developed the Shared intentionality notion first introduced by Professor of psychology Michael Tomasello.
 According to the hypothesis, the mother distributes the mental representation to the child to teach the young nervous system how to respond to environmental changes correctly.
 Due to this ecological learning, the child grasps the perception of objects and begins to cognize the environment at the simple reflexes stage of development without communication and abstract thinking.
 According to Igor Val Danilov, Shared intentionality switches on cognition in the child beginning from the embryonal period.
+At the beginning of life, the fetal environment is a cacophony of stimuli: electromagnetic waves, chemical interactions, and pressure fluctuations.
+Therefore, the fetal perception is limited.
+Since the relevant stimulus cannot overcome the noise level when it passes through the senses, a too-high noise threshold leads to the binding problem.
+While very young organisms need to integrate stimuli to combine objects, background, and abstract or emotional features into a single experience for building a representation of the surrounding reality, they cannot distinguish relevant sensory stimuli independently to integrate them into object representations.
+The mother-fetus neurocognitive model explains how the properties of the mother's heart (electromagnetic and acoustic oscillations) shape an ensemble of neuronal activity across both nervous systems.
+During the mother's intentional acts with her environment (the acoustic environment is shared with the fetus in a low-frequency sound band), the brainwave entrainment provides clues to the fetus's nervous system, binding neuronal activity with relevant stimuli.